TkTech/pysimdjson/docs/native.rst

 .. currentmodule:: simdjson

-The native simdjson API offers significant performance improvements over the builtin-compatible API if only part of a document is of interest.
+The native simdjson API offers significant performance improvements over the builtin-compatible API, especially if only part of a document is of interest.
 Objects and arrays are returned as fake dicts (:class:`~Object`) and lists (:class:`~Array`) that delay the creation of Python objects until they are accessed.